Ernest94/Zwerfbond/README.md

     - run: buildozer android clean (mmh the python-for-android map is not there in the platform directory in .buildozer --> now I have copied this          folder from an old project)
     - run: buildozer android debug deploy

+---

 # MISC
 Some  python and Jupyter notebook files to tryout some things while making the app.
-These files will be removed in the future if they are not relevant.